textpattern/textpattern.github.io/development/index.md

 Admin-side plugins provide site administrators and designers the ability to alter the [administration](http://docs.textpattern.io/administration/) UI and/or functionality in some way.

-Admin-side plugins often make use of the [Extensions](http://docs.textpattern.io/administration/extensions) region.
+Admin-side plugins often make use of the [Extensions adninistration region](http://docs.textpattern.io/administration/extensions).
 In other words, if an admin-side plugin is designed to provide a user with special preferences, search mechanisms, functional controls, and so forth, they would be made available on their own sub-panel under the **Extensions** region.

 * [Admin-side plugin tutorial](http://docs.textpattern.io/development/admin-side-plugin-tutorial) - A basic tutorial to get acquainted with the tricker kinds of plugins to build.